meltingscales/hackthebox/starting-point-boxes/vaccine/WRITEUP.md

 Nmap done: 1 IP address (1 host up) scanned in 10.57 seconds
 ```

 We can see that ftp, ssh, and http are open services.
+So, port 21, 22, and 80.

 ## 2. FTP credentials

-Reusing credentials from the previous box, 'Oopsie', from FileZilla XML file:
+Reusing credentials from the previous box, 'Oopsie', from this FileZilla XML file:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes" ?>